mswierkocki/Loadbalancer/readme.md

 # LoadBalancer
 Simple REST application that route traffic to different backends depending on a group that user falls into.

-# Usage
+#### Usage
 Application binds to ``localhost`` on port ``8888``

 To run use:
-> sh
+>
 >	 ./gradlew run
 >

-Configuration is stored in file main/resources/config.properties
+Configuration is stored in file **main/resources/config.properties**

-each group must define name and weight that sums up to 100
+*each group must define name and weight that sums up to 100

 ```
 group[n].name = name of group
 group[n].weigth = weight of group
 ```
-where n is corresponding group number from 0..N-1 where N is number of all groups __ E.g.:
+where n is corresponding group number from 0..N-1 where N is number of all groups

+E.g.:

   ```